The connection between smoking and COPD

-Attending a counseling group for people who want to stop smoking gives you the best of both worlds.
-You are able to listen to experienced speakers who can provide you with advice and techniques for stopping your cigarette habit and for managing relapses.
-You can also take advantage of the group setting to get and to give support to others who are in your shoes.
-Seeing that others in your group can stop smoking successfully can help strengthen your own resolve.
+Group counseling gives you the best of both worlds.
+You can listen to experienced speakers who offer advice and techniques for quitting and managing relapses.
+You can also take advantage of the group setting to give and receive support from others who are in your shoes.
+Seeing others in your group stop smoking successfully can help strengthen your own resolve.

-The most popular kind of medication regimens for people who want to stop smoking is nicotine replacement therapies.
-Nicotine replacement therapies can help you manage withdrawal symptoms and control your cravings.
+The most popular kind of medication regimens for people who want to stop smoking are nicotine replacement therapies.
+Nicotine replacement therapies can help you manage your withdrawal symptoms and control your cravings.
 You can get nicotine replacement from chewing gum, patches that adhere to your skin, lozenges, and even sprays.

 - Set a “quit date” and stick to it.

-- Expect withdrawal symptoms such as anxiety, irritability, depression, and food cravings.
-Plan in advance how you will handle the symptoms—and remember, they won’t last forever.
+- Expect withdrawal symptoms, such as anxiety, irritability, depression, and food cravings.
+Plan in advance how you will handle the symptoms, and remember they won’t last forever.

 - Seek support from friends and family.
 Turn to them when you feel close to relapse.